EspressoSystems/espresso-sequencer/example-l2/README.md

 ## CLI

 We have built a simple CLI to interact with the demo using a few preseeded identities (Alice, Bob, Charlie).
 With the CLI, you can perform asset transfers and check balances.
+With the demo running, open another terminal and try transferring some dummy tokens:
 ```console
 ❯ just cli check-balance Alice
 target/release/cli check-balance Alice